 Durham Bulls Athletic Park

 HOK Sport (now Populous) designed the DBAP.
 The otherwise modern ballpark goes for a bit of quaint with a manual scoreboard, one of eight in the minors.
 Its 32-foot-tall left-field wall, the Blue Monster, is only 305 feet from home plate.
 It has a "hit-this-bull-win-steak" sign like the one in the movie, except in left field instead of right and is real rather than a screenwriter's idea.
 In real life, neither the DBAP nor the DAP before it had such a sign.

-|Current ballparks in International League|
+|Current ballparks in the International League|